 Moreover, if decisional actions involve ethical leaps, then one wonders why we leap one way rather than another.
-CC’s appeal to ethics seems unsatisfactory, unless this ethics is suitably criterial or constraining, which post-structuralist principles forbid (ignoring footnote 5).
+CC’s appeal to ethics seems unsatisfactory unless this ethics is suitably criterial or constraining, which post-structuralist principles forbid.
 CC cannot explain why we decide this way rather than that.
-The view seems to suggest that we are ‘lost at sea’ – adrift in a vast ocean of complexity.
+The view seems to suggest that we are ‘lost at sea’ – adrift and rudderless in a vast ocean of complexity.

 Akrasia and Buridan’s ass

-I contend that, if nothing determines why we choose option A over option B, then we should either (a) behave in a random and erratic manner or (b) be perpetually frozen in decisional doubt.
+I contend that, if nothing determined why we choose some option over another, then we would either (a) behave in a random and erratic manner or (b) be perpetually frozen in decisional doubt.

 Regarding (a), akrasia is perhaps the clearest example of practical irrationality (see Stroud and Svirsky 2021).
 It is often translated as “lack of self-control” or “weakness of will” – the disposition to act against one’s own interests or against one’s considered judgment.
-People sometimes act in ways that are contrary to their best interests, moral principles, or long-term goals (e.g. smoking cigarettes or overindulgent eating).
+People sometimes act in ways that are contrary to their best interests, moral principles, or long-term goals (e.g. smoking cigarettes or eating overindulgently).
 Were RV correct, then we should witness an extreme version of akrasia.
 Not only would people behave against their own interests and better judgement, but they would seemingly have no way to make decisions in the first place.
 They would simply be out of control (their movements and behaviours would be entirely randomly generated).

 Regarding (b), Buridan’s ass famously dies of hunger when presented with two equidistant bales of hay of the same size and quality.
-Buridan’s ass freezes in indecision due to being a perfect (or Cartesian) rational creature who is presented with two equally enticing options.
+Buridan’s ass freezes in indecision due to being a perfect (or Cartesian) rational creature ‘deciding’ between two equally enticing options.
 CCists claim the opposite (we make decisions by an act of pure volition in the absence of rationality).
 Yet, Buridan’s dilemma applies either way.
 A creature that is deficient of rationality – i.e. a creature with no decisional (or volitional) constraints – should, likewise, be unable to make a choice.
+Consider two cases – one from the scientific literature and one from personal experience.

+The first comes from Gerd Gigerenzer, who has developed the much-discussed notion of “ecological rationality” (see [Author’s paper] for an overview).
+Gigerenzer (2021) invokes the example of a baseball outfielder catching a flyball.
+The outfielder does not perform anything like a mathematical (or Cartesian) calculation related to measurements of height, distance, mass, acceleration, and like.
+She is also not overwhelmed by the complexity of the situation (which might invoke RV).
+Instead, she follows what Gigerenzer calls the “gaze heuristic” (a kind of ‘rule of thumb’): Fixate your eyes on the ball, run, and adjust your speed so that the angle of gaze remains constant (2021, 5).
+To engage in rational (i.e. goal-attaining) decision-making, the outfielder need only have the ability to (1) hold her gaze on the ball, (2) run, and (3) adjust her running speed.
+She thus makes decisions quite easily and naturally without akrasia or Buridan’s ass-style vacillation.